Are You Hearing Comfortably?

 It can take months to buy a hearing aid and this is partly because many people and audiologists don’t know how much benefit to expect from a hearing aid.
 The technology is much more advanced than the fitting process and yet the industry still focuses on manufacturing and not on satisfying customers.

 - ENT News – the trade publication for the audiology sector.
+This article can be downloaded as PDF to read.

 - The Hearing Times.
 This article contains an interview with a hard of hearing audiologist who wears a hearing aid.